Flash1105/WeatherAppProject-1-/README.md

-Weather application
+Weather Application:
-this is a very simple weather application that allows users to retrieve weather information for specific locations.
+This is a very simple weather application that allows users to retrieve weather information for specific locations.

 Features:
 Enter a location to get the weather information.